ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 - Creating materials to educate developers and users directly or funding their creation through third parties from within the community.

 ### Marketing

 The Foundation aims to promote the adoption of Ergo.
-While its operations in this area are conservative, it does fund a select few roles in linear marketing for areas not currently met by the community.
+While its operations in this area are conservative, it does fund a select few roles in linear marketing via an editorial department for areas not currently met by the community.

-The current paid roles within marketing consist of
+The current roles outwith development consist of

-- Director,
+- Editorial Director
-- Youtube Manager,
+- Youtube Manager
-- Editor,
+- Editor
-- Writers (via paid bounties),
+- Writers (via paid bounties)
-- Chinese Marketing Manager,
+- Chinese Community Manager
-- General Marketing Manager,
-- Branding Advisor.
+- Graphics Support

 Their efforts ensure ample information is available about ongoing developments on Ergo via blog posts and social media, as well as the promoting and operating of various marketing events, such as Ergo Summit and ErgoHack.